RonakSiddhpura/RonakSiddhpura/README.md

 ###

-<p align="left">My name is  Ronak Siddhpura and I'm a Fullstack Developer  and  Software Engineer and Devops Enthusiastic.</p>
+<p align="left">My name is  Ronak Siddhpura and I'm a Software Engineer and Devops Enthusiastic.</p>

 ###